How Does Divorce Affect Children? (Infographic)

 Poor Academic Performance

 Children of divorce may struggle academically.
-Research has shown that kids from divorced families tend to have lower educational aspirations and test scores, more likely to be held back a grade, and decreased GPAs.
+Research has shown that kids from divorced families have lower educational aspirations and test scores, are more likely to be held back a grade, and have decreased GPAs.

 Risk-Taking Behaviors

-Adolescents with divorced parents are more likely to engage in risky behavior, such as substance use and early sexual activity.
-When compared to their peers, teens of divorce report higher alcohol, marijuana, tobacco, and drug use.
+Adolescents with divorced parents are likelier to engage in risky behavior, such as substance use and early sexual activity.
+Compared to their peers, divorced teens report higher alcohol, marijuana, tobacco, and drug use.

 Did You Know?

-Elementary school-age (6–12) is typically the hardest age for children to experience the divorce of their parents.
-Not only are they old enough to remember the good times from when they were united as a family, but they can also better understand the complex feelings from conflict and fault.
+Elementary school age (6–12) is typically the most challenging age for children to experience the divorce of their parents.
+Not only are they old enough to remember the good times from when they were united as a family, but they can also better understand the complex feelings of conflict and fault.
 Fortunately, children of this age often come to terms and bounce back from divorce as they mature.

 How to Help Your Child